-Do you experience breathing difficulties while lying down at night, followed by early morning headaches and sleepiness throughout the day!
+Do you experience breathing difficulties while lying down at night, followed by early morning headaches and sleepiness throughout the day?

-Before we throw some light regarding what a CPAP machine is, it is necessary to understand that it is a non-invasive tool to facilitate seamless breathing, which in turn helps you sleep better at night.
+Before we throw some light on what a CPAP machine is, it is necessary to understand that it is a non-invasive tool to facilitate seamless breathing, which in turn helps you sleep better at night.

 CPAP Machine: Significance

 OSA ensures that when a person is fast asleep, he or she doesn’t have any control over the throat airways, leading to repeated breathing pauses.
 With the airways blocked, there isn’t any seamless passage of air on an involuntary basis, eventually leading to sleep disruptions, snoring, and a host of other relative issues.

 This is where a CPAP machine comes into the mix as it allows you to administer extended spells of treatment for OSA.
-Moreover, the CPAP is most relevant in the post-pandemic era as the COVID19 virus attacks your lungs and constricts you breathing as a part of the proliferation plan.
+Moreover, the CPAP is most relevant in the post-pandemic era as the COVID-19 virus attacks your lungs and constricts your breathing as a part of the proliferation plan.
 Therefore, individuals suffering from OSA should be even more careful during this post-pandemic phase and immediately get themselves a CPAP Machine.

 From strictly a structural point-of-view, a CPAP machine is all about three essential parts, including the Motor for processing the air, Hose for supplying the same, and a dedicated mask that curates the air supply and redirects it to the desired target.

 The process starts when the motorized turbine pushes the air at room temperature, right into the filtered chamber.
 The residual air, free of impurities, dust, and other anomalies, is then adequately pressurized to match the cavity standards.

 However, if you are considering a CPAP machine, you need to realize that humidification is an optional trait and the extent or even application depends on the local climatic conditions.
-Patients who often complain of blocked and dried up nasal passages due to conditions like OSA and Rhinitis require air humidification.
+Patients who often complain of blocked and dried-up nasal passages due to conditions like OSA and Rhinitis require air humidification.

-The CPAP Hose is the component that delivers air right from the Motor.
+- The CPAP Hose is the component that delivers air right from the Motor.
 While the Hose doesn’t have a lot of technical insights to account for, the material, thickness, and orientation might be scrutinized before making the purchase.